Home

 Building a Basic Perspective Projection Matrix

-Recall from the lesson on Geometry that the multiplication of a point by a matrix is as follows:
+Referencing our Geometry lesson, the equation for multiplying a point by a matrix is as follows:

-Also, remember from the previous chapter, that point P', i.e. the projection of P onto the image plane, can be computed by dividing the x- and y-coordinates of P by the inverse of the point z-coordinate:
+Recall, the projection of point P onto the image plane, denoted as P', is obtained by dividing P's x- and y-coordinates by the inverse of P's z-coordinate:

 $$ \begin{array}{l} P'_x=\dfrac{P_x}{-P_z} \\ P'_y=\dfrac{P_y}{-P_z} \\ \end{array} $$

-Figure 1: when you create a camera, it is by default aligned along the world coordinate system negative z-axis.
-This is a convention used by most 3D applications.
+Figure 1: By default, a camera is aligned along the negative z-axis of the world coordinate system, a convention common across many 3D applications.

-The trick is to use the conversion from homogeneous to Cartesian coordinate in the point-matrix multiplication process to perform the perspective divide (dividing x and y by z to compute the projected point coordinates x' and y').
-This requires assigning -z to w'.
+The key is utilizing the conversion from homogeneous to Cartesian coordinates in the point-matrix multiplication process to perform the perspective divide (dividing \(x\) and \(y\) by \(z\) to compute the projected coordinates \(x'\) and \(y'\)).
+This necessitates setting \(-z\) to \(w'\).

 $$ \left[ \begin{array}{rrrr}x & y & z & 1\end{array} \right] * \left[ \begin{array}{rrrr} 1 & 0 & 0 & 0\\ 0 & 1 & 0 & 0\\ 0 & 0 & -1 & \color{red}{-1}\\ 0 & 0 & 0 & 0 \end{array} \right] $$